LG LAUNCHES 'LIFE'S GOOD' CAMPAIGN, SPREADING A MESSAGE OF OPTIMISM TO CUSTOMERS WORLDWIDE

 Company 'Takes Over' Famous Landmarks to Kick off Its Life's Good Campaign With More Dynamic and Youthful Visual Identity

-SEOUL, South Korea, Aug.
-23, 2023 /PRNewswire/ -- LG Electronics (LG) has launched its brand-new Life's Good global campaign, carrying out various brand reinvent activities to introduce its more dynamic and youthful brand identity.
+ENGLEWOOD CLIFFS, N.J., Aug.
+24, 2023 /PRNewswire/ -- LG Electronics (LG) has launched its brand-new Life's Good global campaign, carrying out various brand reinvent activities to introduce its more dynamic and youthful brand identity.

 Starting August 22, the company rolled out its Life's Good global campaign, unveiling digital out-of-home (OOH) advertisements at some of the world's most iconic landmarks, including locations in Dubai, London, New York, Vietnam and Seoul.
 Each vibrant image and captivating video has been meticulously crafted to showcase LG's renewed visual themes.